felys-lang/felys-docs/docs/src/quickstart.md

 ## Literal

-Felys has builtin support for float, integer, string, tuple, and list.
+Felys has built-in support for float, integer, string, tuple, and list.
+Their underlying implementation uses `f64`, `isize`, `String`, `Vec`, and `Vec` in Rust standard library.

 ```
 int = 42;